 Although this article has focused on how to make the process more effective for the HR personnel or the hiring manager in charge, the truth is that if the time constraints are too much, hiring through a recruitment agency can help you find someone in less time.
 As experts in the field, they understand the market, so they’ll be able to deliver high-quality candidates to you, while they’ll also be able to provide constructive feedback and help enhance your employment brand.

 However, hiring a third party cannot only be costly but it might also discourage forming a close relationship with a new employee from the beginning.
 It’s also worth noting that agencies won’t have a feel for the company culture so they might not be able to find someone who fits well with the rest of the team.

 To make hiring easier, it’s essential that a strategy is mapped out early on and, to avoid disappointment, you should remain realistic throughout the entire process.
 Of course, even with a well-organised strategy in place, the recruiting process can be difficult, so ensure that you have all the necessary tools at your disposal.
-These could be demographic tendencies, recruitment software and even advice articles on choosing the best candidates.
+These could be demographic tendencies, applicant tracking systems and even advice articles on choosing the best candidates.